lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/1_Serverless_Cloud_Functions.md

  - State is NOT automatically saved after the function is invoked.
 If you need to persist information, then you must write the logic to save the output to files (bucket) or a database and then to retrieve that information in a later part of the workflow

 ### How to do this
- - Write your function code in the console or zip and upload to Cloud Functions
+ - WRITE your function code in the console or zip and upload to Cloud Functions
- - Configure Cloud Function instance parmeters (amount of memory...)  - screenshot below
+ - CONFIGURE Cloud Function instance parmeters (amount of memory...)  - screenshot below
- - Test and monitor your service
+ - TEST (invoke) and monitor your service

  [![function-config](/images/function-config.png)]()

 ### How to verify you've done it
- - Invoke the function manually or via a test script - see screenshot
+ - INVOKE the function manually or via a test script - see screenshot
- - Read the Stackdriver logs to see the result of the function invocation see screenshot below
+ - REVIEW the Stackdriver logs to see the result of the function invocation see screenshot below

 [![function-verify](/images/function-verify.png)]()
 [![function-logs](/images/function-logs.png)]()